 I watched our Inner Harbor go from a place you feared, to “opening day” at Harbor Place with my uncles and feeling like we were in Disneyland.

 And tonight we watch our city being torn apart by divergent opinion.
 The issues are real.
 People are getting hurt.
 Those sticking up for what they believe on both sides are suffering.
 Those working to express their concerns calmly are being overshadowed by violence.
-As the wife of a firefighter and a good friend of several police officers who I know are deeply commited to ensuring everyone is treated fairly, I worry extra hard about those working to keep the peace.
+As the wife of a firefighter and a good friend of several police officers who I know are deeply committed to ensuring everyone is treated fairly, I worry extra hard about those working to keep the peace.

 There are good guys on both sides hurting, expressing, risking.

 If there was ever a need for leadership in Baltimore this is it.